 - This is a "slow and steady will win the race" approach – nothing is skipped or taken out of order and there aren’t any semesters where there’s a ton of difficult courses.
 This sequence will also focus on developing programming skill with R and will cover linear regression early on.

 - Students go out on the market in either year 5 or 6, depending on their success with publication.

-- The Research Design class is taught with a strong causal inference component and with a comprehensive view of research strategies available.
+- The research design courses are taught with a strong causal inference component and with a comprehensive view of research strategies available.

-- While not required, students in the empirical fields are strongly advised to take both Maximum Likelihood Methods and Advanced Game Theory as part of their training.
+- While not required, students in the empirical fields are strongly advised to take both Advanced Regression and Advanced Game Theory as part of their training.
 We recognize needs on this front may vary by field, hence our preference for not formally requiring these more advanced seminars.

 - The department will also offer applied methods workshops based on student demand.